brettbuddin/victor/README.md

 #### Listening for Actions

 - `Hear`: Trigger an action based on some criteria heard anywhere in the channel.
-- `Respond`: Respond to a direct statement at the robot (e.g. "gobias show me the diff")
+- `Respond`: Respond to a direct statement at the robot (e.g. "victor diff live")

 #### Responding

 - `Send`: Send a bit of text to the channel.
 - `Reply`: Reply directly to the person that triggered the action (e.g. "Brett: Yo yo yo.
-Here's the diff:")
+Howdy?")
 - `Paste`: Paste text to the channel.